Can You Sell a House Before Probate?

 Get my personalized plan →The short answer

-If the home was jointly owned or held in a trust, the situation is often different.
+If the home was jointly owned or held in a trust, the situation is often different — and a sale may be possible without going through probate at all.

 Not sure what applies to your situation?